 Although certain aspects of the revisions constitute improvements, others squander opportunities to make progress, or even amount to backsliding from the prior version.
-Most notably, the revisions would reduce the pace at which public water system are required to replace lead service lines.
+Most notably, the revisions would reduce the pace at which public water systems are required to replace lead service lines.
 In these and other ways, the revisions will harm Marylanders' interest in safe drinking water.
-They would be especially harmful to low-income and minority communities, which often are disproportionately affected by lead in drinking water.
+They would be especially harmful to lowincome and minority communities, which often are disproportionately affected by lead in drinking water.

 In February 2021, the OAG joined a lawsuit challenging the revisions in the D.C.
 Circuit.
-The case is currently in abeyance while EPA revisits the issues addressed by the challenged revisions.
-In addition, EPA has finalized a separate rule that delays the revisions' effective date.
+The case was placed in abeyance while EPA revisited the issues addressed by the challenged revisions, but it has since been removed from abeyance and briefing is underway.